|State Licensed Real Estate Appraiser||$355*||2 years|

 How do I renew my real estate appraiser license/certification?

-The renewal application is posted to the appraiser approximately three months prior to the expiration of his or her license/certification.
-The application must be completed and submitted with a $330 fee to the Department of State.
+The renewal application is posted to the appraiser approximately three months prior to the expiration of his or her license/certification (with the exception of nonresident temporary licensed appraisers).
+The application must be completed and submitted with the appropriate fee to the Department of State.
 Instructions for proper submission are included with the renewal application.
 To avoid an additional $200 penalty fee, the renewal must be received by this office no later than 30 days after the expiration date of your current license/certification.

 Additionally, all real estate appraisers and assistants are required to successfully complete 28 hours of approved appraiser continuing education courses which must include the seven-hour national USPAP upddate course, within their two-year license/certification period prior to renewal.